yamiou/astra/samples-aux/README.txt

 Building the samples
 ==========

-In the sdk/samples/vs2013 folder, open sensekit-samples.sln.
+In the sdk/samples/vs2013 folder, open astra-samples.sln.
 Build solution.

 The samples compile to sdk/samples/vs2013/bin/Debug/ or Release/, depending upon your configuration.